 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics reported that the category of environmental science and protection technicians, which included irrigation field technicians, could expect to see an above-average increase of 19% from 2012 to 2022.
-These professionals made an annual average salary of $45,910 in May 2014.
-Water treatment plant and system operators were predicted to experience average growth; these workers earned a median yearly wage of $44,100 in May 2014.
+The U.S. Bureau of Labor Statistics reported that the category of environmental science and protection technicians, which included irrigation field technicians, could expect to see an above-average employment increase of 9% from 2014 to 2024.
+These professionals made a median annual salary of $43,030 as of May 2015.
+Water treatment plant and system operators are predicted to experience average growth (5 to 8%); these workers earned a median yearly wage of $44,790 as of May 2015.